-But don't be the guy sitting there bitching about how much you wish the 49ers would hurry up and take a timeout already so that you can see the new Avengers trailer you heard was supposed to be running sometime in the third quarter.
+But don't be the guy sitting there bitching about how much you wish the Falcons would hurry up and take a timeout already so that you can see the new Transformers trailer you heard was supposed to be running sometime in the third quarter.
 The commercials are a part of the celebration, yes, but they are not the reason Super Bowl Sunday exists.

 And seriously, bitching about how there's too much football and not enough clever advertisements is a good way to lose your man card.

 - Don’t Take the Betting Squares Too Seriously

 A lot of Super Bowl parties will have betting squares, where you buy a couple of numbers with the hopes that one of the team's scores will match up and you'll win some cold hard cash.
 And some people have gambling problems and take that shit way too seriously.

 Don't be one of those guys.
 Everyone wants to win a couple bucks on the betting squares, but don't be that guy who, with the Patriots driving to get their point total up to 21, sits there screaming for Brady to just throw a damn touchdown because you bought the "1" on the board and this is your moment to win five bucks.

 Getting that worked up about the betting squares is both detrimental to the enjoyment of others and positively terrifying.
 If you win, you'll be gloating and acting like a dick.
 If you lose, you'll be fuming and acting like a dick.
 And then 30 minutes later with the next quarter starting to wind down, you'll start the process all over again.
 And you'll look like a total dick one more time.

 - Don’t Wear an Irrelevent Team’s Jersey